You've already been accepted to

 Stretching across ten city blocks of Ninth Street in South Philly, the Italian Market is one of the oldest and largest open-air markets in America.
 Vendors line the street, selling the freshest vegetables, produce, meats, fish and more from their stalls, while gourmet shops and restaurants occupy storefronts in between.
 There’s absolutely no chance you’ll leave hungry.

 With five Philly locations, including one at nearby North Seventh Street, Federal Donuts is no mere doughnut shop.
-Anthony Bourdain is pals with chef/owner and James Beard Award recipient Michael Solomonov, whose local Israeli-inspired haunt, Zahav, has received acclaim from The New York Times and Esquire Magazine.
+Anthony Bourdain was pals with chef/owner and James Beard Award recipient Michael Solomonov, whose local Israeli-inspired haunt, Zahav, has received acclaim from The New York Times and Esquire Magazine.
 Federal Donuts serves two menu items: double-fried chicken and NJ-boardwalk-inspired doughnuts.
 And it does both well.
 In fact, Federal Donuts is responsible for putting Philly on the fried chicken map.
 We might be Owls, but that doesn’t mean we can’t eat chicken.

 With over 80 unique merchants housed under one roof, you can try almost any type of cuisine at this historic food bazaar.
 From handmade confections to Amish specialties to exquisite soul food, it is such a fantastic place to eat that it can be tough to choose what to get!
 If you need a place to start your food journey, DiNic’s Roast Pork and Beef was named the Travel Channel’s “Best Sandwich in America” (hint, hint).